likexin0304/FileSynchroniser/README.md

  - revert file version
  - transfer between two different clients.
  - displays the files which are uploaded today.
- - show the Count the space occupancy of each file type under the account.
+ - show how much bytes has been uploaded for each file type.
  - handle conflicts(upload to **Hub**): replace the whole file on **Hub**
 ## Language Selection and Platform
  - Desktop Client : Boostrap, Electron